Drawing

-Drawing is a form of visual art in which an artist uses instruments to mark paper or other two-dimensional surface.
-Drawing instruments include graphite pencils, pen and ink, various kinds of paints, inked brushes, colored pencils, crayons, charcoal, chalk, pastels, erasers, markers, styluses, and metals (such as silverpoint).
-Digital drawing is the act of drawing on graphics software in a computer.
-Common methods of digital drawing include a stylus or finger on a touchscreen device, stylus- or finger-to-touchpad, or in some cases, a mouse.
-There are many digital art programs and devices.
+Drawing is a visual art that uses an instrument to mark paper or another two-dimensional surface, or a digital representation of such.
+Traditionally, the instruments used to create a drawing include pencils, crayons, and ink pens, sometimes in combination.
+More modern tools include computer styluses with mice and graphics tablets and gamepads in VR drawing software.

 A drawing instrument releases a small amount of material onto a surface, leaving a visible mark.
-The most common support for drawing is paper, although other materials, such as cardboard, wood, plastic, leather, canvas, and board, have been used.
+There are many drawing instruments such as pen, pencils, pastel, crayons, markers, color pencils, water color, and more.
+The most common support for drawing is paper, although other materials, such as cardboard, vellum, wood, plastic, leather, canvas, and board, have been used.
 Temporary drawings may be made on a blackboard or whiteboard.
 Drawing has been a popular and fundamental means of public expression throughout human history.
 It is one of the simplest and most efficient means of communicating ideas.
 The wide availability of drawing instruments makes drawing one of the most common artistic activities.

 In addition to its more artistic forms, drawing is frequently used in commercial illustration, animation, architecture, engineering, and technical drawing.
 A quick, freehand drawing, usually not intended as a finished work, is sometimes called a sketch.
 An artist who practices or works in technical drawing may be called a drafter, draftsman, or draughtsman.

 Overview

 Drawing is one of the oldest forms of human expression within the visual arts.
 It is generally concerned with the marking of lines and areas of tone onto paper/other material, where the accurate representation of the visual world is expressed upon a plane surface.
 Traditional drawings were monochrome, or at least had little colour, while modern colored-pencil drawings may approach or cross a boundary between drawing and painting.
 In Western terminology, drawing is distinct from painting, even though similar media often are employed in both tasks.
 Dry media, normally associated with drawing, such as chalk, may be used in pastel paintings.
 Drawing may be done with a liquid medium, applied with brushes or pens.
+Using a brush for drawing is very widespread and here it is more the process of using lines and hatching, that characterises something as a drawing.
 Similar supports likewise can serve both: painting generally involves the application of liquid paint onto prepared canvas or panels, but sometimes an underdrawing is drawn first on that same support.